UFDuttonLab/UFDuttonLab.github.io/aboutme.md

 2012 - I received a Master's of Environmental Studies degree from the the Yale School of Forestry and Environmental Studies.

-2019 - I expect to received a PhD from the Department of Ecology and Evolutionary Biology at Yale University.
+2019 - I expect to receive a PhD from the Department of Ecology and Evolutionary Biology at Yale University.

 ### Significant Accomplishments